-Samuel J. Asirvatham, M.D., is a consultant electrophysiologist at Mayo Clinic in Rochester, Minn.
-After completing medical school at the Christian Medical College in Vellore, India, his internship was at the Columbia University Hospital in New York City.
+Samuel J. Asirvatham, M.D., is an electrophysiologist at Mayo Clinic's campus in Rochester, Minnesota.
+After completing medical school at the Christian Medical College in Vellore, India, his internship was at the Columbia University Medical Center in New York City.

-Following residency and chief residency at the University of Wisconsin-Madison, he did his clinical cardiac and electrophysiology training at the University of Oklahoma in Oklahoma City.
+Following residency and chief residency at the University of Wisconsin-Madison, he did his clinical cardiac and electrophysiology training at the University of Oklahoma near Oklahoma City.

-Dr. Asirvatham is currently a professor of medicine and vice chair of the Division of Cardiovascular Diseases, Department of Medicine, as well as a consultant in cardiac electrophysiology in the Division of Pediatric Cardiology, Department of Pediatric and Adolescent Medicine.
+Dr. Asirvatham is currently a professor of medicine in the Division of Cardiovascular Diseases within the Department of Internal Medicine and a professor of pediatrics in the Division of Pediatric Cardiology within the Department of Pediatric and Adolescent Medicine.
 He is a consultant in cardiac electrophysiology.

-He is also program director for the Clinical Cardiac Electrophysiology Fellowship and director of strategic collaboration for the Center for Innovation at Mayo Clinic in Rochester, Minn.
+He is also program director for the Clinical Cardiac Electrophysiology Fellowship and director of strategic collaboration for the Center for Innovation at Mayo Clinic, Rochester, Minnesota.